Will the Distributed Energy Revolution Leave Renters Behind?

 “We’re trying to create new models for participation,” said JP Ross, vice president of local development, electrification and innovation at EBCE.
 “It’s critical that everyone gets access to these programs and benefits.”

-To access the benefits of conventional rooftop solar and battery storage, then, requires living in the right building in a very limited number of places.
+To access the benefits of conventional rooftop solar and battery storage, then, requires living in the right building in a very limited number of locales.
 Even then, most of these projects are still a few years out from completion.

 What products can you buy?

-For the benighted masses living everywhere else, a handful of non-invasive products extend some of the benefits that homeowners can access.
+For the masses living everywhere else, a handful of noninvasive products extend some of the benefits that homeowners can access.

 Handheld power banks are easily available online and can keep phones charged up.
 But declining battery costs make larger-format portable batteries more accessible than they used to be.